 - Email communications to announce the service facilitates maximum employee registration.
 For example, Dialogue provides email templates and works closely with communications to answer any questions they may have;

 - Tech-enabled initiatives such as user videos and IT intervention to “push” the telemedicine benefit app on all employer-administered mobile devices (if applicable);

 - Webinars, including an overview on how to use Dialogue and training sessions for managers and employees; and

 - Pamphlets, posters, kiosks, and banners.

-Here are a few tools you can use to encourage adoption of your telehealth services:
+Here are a few tools you can use to encourage adoption of your telemedicine services:

 - Testimonials: Amplify real-life examples of how coworkers have already benefited from the service.